ArpitPrd/Socket-Programming/Notes.md

 - X11 forwardsing problems: http://www.faqs.org/docs/Linux-HOWTO/XDMCP-HOWTO.html
 - can run iperf on VM using -c <ip address> -t <time>
 - potential place for finding the logs: /var/log/libvirt/qemu/<vm-name>.log
+- you need the image of ubuntu 22 to use the same

+- how to set up ssh in vs code
+    - [1] click on >< thing on the bottom or Remote:SSH Configure
+    - in the configs file:
+        - Host prd-arpit (any name for the server)
+        - Hostname ip addr
+        - User prd
+    - Use the ref [1] and start the ssh again
+    - enter the login password
+- using json
+    ```
+    import json

+    f = open(...)
+    # loading data
+    data = json.load(f)
+    ... # edit the data
+    # saving data
+    with open(..., 'w') as f:
+        json.dump(data, f, indent=<optional>)
+    ```
+- use this for setting git user:
+    - git config --global user.name "name"
+    - git config --global user.email "email addr"

+    check this by:
+    - git config --list
+- NAT = Netowrk Address Translotors
+- 10.0.0.0 to 10.255.255.255 are private netowrks that are reserved and cannot be pinged. however mininet is isolated and hence can be pinged easily.
+The hosts in mininet can ping eachother even if they have this address.
+- Proxy server to monitor traffic
+- the iso of ubuntu are present at different location and can download from the nearest neighbour

 ## Errors
 - can check logs: journalctl -xe, dmesg | less (also a source) these are the kernel logs, /var/logs/syslogs general ubuntu logs.